-We deeply regret any inconvenience or concern this incident may cause you, and we want you to know we take this matter very seriously.
-As a precaution, we arranged for you to receive a complimentary one-year membership in Experian[®] IdentityWorksSM.
+We encourage you to remain vigilant to the possibility of fraud by reviewing your credit report and financial statements for any unauthorized activity.
+You should immediately report any unauthorized activity to your financial institution.
+As a precaution, we arranged for you to receive a complimentary one-year membership to Experian® IdentityWorksSM.
 This product helps detect possible misuse of your information and provides you with identity protection support focused on immediate identification and resolution of identity theft.
 IdentityWorks is free and enrolling in this program will not affect your credit score.
 For instructions on how to activate your complimentary one-year membership and steps you can take to protect your information, please see the pages that follow this letter.

 To help prevent a similar event in the future, we are continuing to review and enhance our existing security protocols and practices, including implementation of additional electronic security features.
-If you have any questions about the incident, please call 1-???-????, Monday through Friday, from 9:00 a.m. to 6:30 p.m., Eastern Time (excluding some U.S. holidays).
-For assistance enrolling in the complimentary credit monitoring program, please contact Experian's customer care team at 1-877-890-9332.
+If you have any questions, please call 1-855-544-2817, Monday through Friday, between 9:00 am and 6:30 pm, Eastern Time.